Useful and contemporary health information.

 Dr. Edvard Ernst on Osteopathy – Chair in Complementary Medicine at the University of Exeter.
 A critic of bad science and glib claims Dr. Ernst pulls no punches.

-NICE Back Pain Recommendations – Extract from: “Consider offering a course of manual therapy, including spinal manipulation, spinal mobilisation and massage.”
-Here the National Institute of Clinical Excellence recommends a series of options for non-specific low back pain including remaining physically active, seeking treatment by means of manual therapy, accupuncture or a combination of therapies, for example, a structured exercise programme and manual therapy.
-Interestingly NICE do not recommend injections into your low back or use of x-ray imaging.
+NICE Back Pain Recommendations – Extract from: “Consider offering a course of manual therapy, including spinal manipulation, spinal mobilization, and massage.”
+Here the National Institute of Clinical Excellence recommends a series of options for non-specific low back pain including remaining physically active, seeking treatment by means of manual therapy, acupuncture or a combination of therapies, for example, a structured exercise programme and manual therapy.
+Interestingly NICE does not recommend injections into your low back or use of x-ray imaging.

 General Osteopathic Council – The UK government regulator of Osteopathy.